lupyuen/lupyuen.github.io/src/pinedio.md

 That's typical of __Prototype Hardware__ fresh from the factory: No docs, no fancy packaging, no branding either.

-(Ground Plane is also missing, which we'll need for FCC Certification)
+(Ground Plane is also missing, which we'll fix before FCC Certification)

 We shall explore PineDio Stack ourselves...
 And __document all our findings__ for the sake of the Open Source Community!